Strift/portfolio/content/blog/vue-dependency-injection.md

 Now, the container is accessible throughout the entire application.
 Components and composables can leverage it without needing to know the details of how services are built or configured.

-> For smaller applications, you can simplify this approach by directly binding services to the Vue app instance, making the Vue app your IoC container.
+> For smaller applications, you can simplify this approach by directly binding services to the Vue app instance, effectively **using the Vue app as an IoC container**.

 ## Dependency injection in Vue composables